 Using vinyl window units.

-Conducting an in-depth survey of the conditions of existing windows early in the rehabilitation planning process so that repair and upgrading methods and possible replacement options can be fully explored.
 Replacing windows that can be repaired.
 Replacing windows solely because of peeling paint, broken glass, stuck sashes, and high air infiltration.
 Removing or radically changing windows that are important in defining the character of a building.